 1. Standardized arithmetic adheres to recognized standard definitions, preferably:

 a.
-ISO/IEC/IEC 60559 Floating-Point arithmetic[30].
+ISO/IEC/IEC 60559 .

 b.
-ISO/IEC 10967-1:2012 Part 1: Integer and floating-point arithmetic.
+ISO/IEC 10967-1.

 c.
-ISO/IEC 10967-2:2001, Part 2: Elementary numerical functions.
+ISO/IEC 10967-2.

-— Standardized conversions are type-safe, and therefore:
+Standardized conversions are type-safe:

 a.
-Avoid use of unchecked casts or marking them to be immediately recognizable as unsafe.
+By avoiding use of unchecked casts or marking them to be immediately recognizable as unsafe.

 b.
-Provide mechanisms to prevent programming errors due to conversions.
+By providing mechanisms to prevent programming errors due to conversions.

-— Automatic bounds checks are performed:
+3. Automatic bounds checks are performed:

 a.
-Automatically check bounds on accesses to array elements, unless the compiler or static analysis can statically determine that the check is unnecessary.
+By automatically checking bounds on accesses to array elements, unless the compiler or static analysis can statically determine that the check is unnecessary.

 b.
-Provide whole array operations, such as full array assignment and safe copying of arrays, to obviate the need to access individual elements.
+By providing whole array operations, such as full array assignment and safe copying of arrays, to obviate the need to access individual elements.

-— Subprograms, and in particular library-based subprograms, have contracts for callers
+4 Subprograms, and in particular library-based subprograms, have contracts for callers

 a.
-Provide language mechanisms to formally specify preconditions and postconditions.
+To formally specify preconditions and postconditions.

 b.
-The language specifies mechanisms to describe the signatures of subprograms.
+To specify the signatures of subprograms.

 c.
-Language-defined libraries provide the preconditions and postconditions for each call so that function arguments can be validated during compilation, analysis by other static analysis tools, or during execution.
+To provide the preconditions and postconditions for each call on functions in language-defined libraries so that function arguments can be validated during compilation, analysis by other static analysis tools, or during execution.

-— Overflow errors are detected and handled

-a.
-Provide facilities to specify either an error, a saturated value, or a modulo result when numeric overflow occurs.
+5 Overflow errors are detected and handled by specifying either an error, a saturated value, or a modulo result when numeric overflow occurs.
 Ideally, the selection among these alternatives is made by the programmer.

-— Undefined, unspecified and implementation-defined behaviours are minimized
+6 Undefined, unspecified and implementation-defined behaviours are minimized

 a.
-Provide a list of undefined, unspecified and implementation-defined behaviours.
+By providing a list of undefined, unspecified and implementation-defined behaviours.

 b.
-Minimize the amount of unspecified and undefined behaviours.
+By minimizing the amount of unspecified and undefined behaviours.

 c.
-Minimize the number of possible behaviours for any construct with unspecified behaviour.
+By minimizing the number of possible behaviours for any construct with unspecified behaviour.

-— Use of deprecated features is diagnosed

-a.
-Provide mechanisms that optionally disable deprecated language features, in particular where deprecation for security or safety reasons.
+7 Use of deprecated features is diagnosed and they are optionally disabled, in particular when deprecated for security or safety reasons.

-— Synchronization among parallel/concurrent constructs are supported

-a.
-Provide primitives that let applications specify regions of sequential access to data using mechanisms such as protected regions, Hoare monitors, or synchronous message passing between code segments executing concurrently.
+8 Synchronization among parallel/concurrent constructs are supported and primitives provided that let applications specify regions of sequential access to data using mechanisms such as protected regions, Hoare monitors, or synchronous message passing between code segments executing concurrently.

-— Termination of for loops is guaranteed

-a.
-Provide an iterator type for loop control such that the value of the iterator is immutable within the body of the loop
+9 Termination of for loops is guaranteed and an iterator type for loop control is provided such that the value of the iterator is immutable within the body of the loop

-(informative) Language specific vulnerability template
+(informative) Language-specific vulnerability template

 Each language-specific Part has the following heading information and initial sections: